 Those that indicate interest and have been vetted are then connected to a local church and placed into a group with other women who are doing the same thing.
 Rooted in biblical principles and values, these women experience a new kind of hope through these groups.

-As the group meets, Diaconia provides three key tools that bring develop them:
+As the group meets, Diaconia provides three key tools that bring development:

 - Financing - provides predominantly women with funding and training they need to start or grow their small businesses, prioritizing on the communities who live in the poorest regions of Paraguay.